dudeNumber4/database-migration/README.md

     * Via database tooling, e.g., SSMS (caveat below).
 If you use this method, transfer those changes to the database project using UpdateProject.scmp (launching it will show a UI for that purpose).
 No need to save this file if prompted.
     * Via the database project scripts / objects.
   * Open package manager console, and run `./MigrationDatabase/GenerateMigrationScript.ps1`
-    * Review script that should pop up.
-Note that the generated script will be verbose (lots of `print` statements and comments); it's fine to delete all but what you really need (or add comments).
+    * Review script that should pop up: READ THE WARNING ABOUT HOW TO TEST THE SCRIPT!!
+    * Note that the generated script will be verbose (lots of `print` statements and comments); it's fine to delete all but what you really need (or add comments).
   * Run `./MigrationDatabase/CommitDatabaseScripts.ps1`.
 This "commits" the change to resource file [DatabaseMigrationScripts.resources].
   * Commit changes to source.
   * Note that if you have already made the changes to your local database, the script will fail.
 This is expected; if you made the changes _only_ in the database project, you do want them applied locally.
 If the script fails, it won't be attempted again.